qqwwqwq/DualSOM--SOFTWAREX-/README.md

 * **`predict(coded_data, mode='clustering')`** $\rightarrow$ `np.ndarray`: Takes a tuple `(X, y)` and returns an array of predicted cluster IDs or class labels.

 ---

-## 📐 Advanced Use: Distance Metrics

-The SOM supports three mathematical distance metrics for computing neuron activations, configurable via the `activation_distance` parameter:

-* **`angular` (Default):** Calculates the angle between vectors.
-Excellent for skeletal or directional data where magnitude is less important than relative orientation.
-* **`euclidean`:** Standard L2 norm.
-Best for general-purpose dense tabular datasets.
-* **`cosine`:** Uses $1 - \text{Cosine Similarity}$.
-Useful for high-dimensional, sparse feature spaces.

-### <a id="limitations"></a>⚠️ Limitations

-* **Input Data:** Requires tabular input directly (does not process raw images).
-* **Grid Sizing:** The heuristic used for determining the SOM (Self-Organizing Map) grid size may not yield optimal results for every dataset.
-* **Scalability:** The current implementation is not optimized for extremely large-scale datasets (i.e., those exceeding millions of samples).

-### <a id="reproducibility"></a>🎲 Note on Reproducibility (Stochasticity)

-Please be aware that the random number generators in this implementation are not explicitly seeded or controlled.
-Because of this, **every run will yield slightly different results**.

-This minor variance is expected and stems from internal stochastic processes, specifically:
-* Weight initialization for both the SOM and the autoencoder.
-* Mini-batch sampling during SAE (Sparse Autoencoder) training.
-* Algorithm initializations (e.g., K-Means).

-*(If strict reproducibility is required for your use case, consider manually fixing the random seeds in your environment prior to execution).*

 ## <a id="reference"></a>📜 Reference